ncodeitgit/cicd-pipeline-train-schedule-cd/README.md

 Once it is running, you can access it in a browser at [http://localhost:3000](http://localhost:3000)

-Now we are editing this file and making a commit so that when jenkins recognises this committment change it will automatically trigger a build so lets see that
+Now we are editing this file and making a commit so that when jenkins recognises this committment change it will automatically trigger a build so lets see that!!!!